foundation/foundation-sites/docs/pages/installation.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/foundation/6.4.3/js/foundation.min.js" integrity="sha256-Nd2xznOkrE9HkrAMi4xWy/hXkQraXioBg9iYsBrcFrs=" crossorigin="anonymous"></script>
 ```

 From Foundation 6.4, flex is enabled by default and **only the new XY Grid is availaible**.
-However, others CSS versions are availaible for backward compatibility and the msot common usage cases.
+However, others CSS versions are availaible for backward compatibility and the most common usage cases.
 For others uses and advanced customization, we recommand to build Foundation with custom settings (see others installation methods).

 ```html
 <!-- foundation-float.css: Compressed CSS with legacy Float Grid -->